Did you know that the way we use our time influences what we can achieve?

 Your biological clock is the mastermind behind the other clocks throughout your body, called circadian rhythms.
 These are 24-hour cycles running different processes in your body.
 Arguably the most important one is the sleep-wake cycle.

-Students are notorious when it comes to disrupting circadian rhythms.
-Being young, of course, adds its own peculiarities to the sleep-wake cycle of most students.
+Students are notorious for their frequent disruptions of circadian rhythms.
+Of course, being young adds its own peculiarities to the sleep-wake cycle of most students.
 For example, they may find it harder to go to bed early and thus wake up on time.
-Homework and social life also deprive students of sleep, leading to poor academic performance.
+Likewise, homework and social life deprive students of sleep, leading to decreased academic performance.

 How Does Your Body Clock Affect Your Health?